 Women, Infants, and Children (WIC) Special Supplemental Nutrition Program

 The Women, Infants, and Children (WIC) program provides grants to states for supplemental foods, health care referrals, and nutrition education for low-income pregnant, breastfeeding, and postpartum women, and to infants and children up to age five.
-WIC provided nutritious food to approximately 8.7 million low-income pregnant women, new mothers, and young children on average each month in FY 2013.
-The program served more than 850,000 pregnant women; nearly 600,000 breastfeeding women; almost 600,000 postpartum women; and 2 million infants and 4.6 million children on average each month in FY 2013.
+WIC provided nutritious food to more than 8.2 million low-income pregnant women, new mothers, and young children on average each month in FY 2014.
+The program served nearly 800,000 pregnant women; nearly 590,000 breastfeeding women; almost 578,000 postpartum women; and almost 2 million infants and 4.3 million children on average each month in FY 2014.

 Commodity Supplemental Food Program (CSFP)